Melanie Dyer "...an outstanding modernist violist." Anthony Barnett, The Strad

 After moving to NYC, Melanie began improvising with Makanda Ken McIntyre’s Contemporary African American Composers’ Orchestra and the Williamsburg Contemporary Music Orchestra.
 In Boston, she became a regular on the city’s jazz scene performing weekly at Wally’s and Connolly’s Stardust Lounge as a side-musician for the Roxbury Blues Aesthetic.
 She brought her family of 6 to NYC in 2002, and started a 7-year weekly stint at St. Nick’s Pub in Harlem as part of the Donald Smith Quintet along with Tulivu Donna Cumberbatch, Ku’umbaa Frank Lacy, Andy McCloud, Mark Johnson, Salim Washington and a host of celebrated uptown musicians.

 With composer/musician Salim Washington, Melanie sustained the Roxbury Blues Aesthetic nonet over 10 years, producing the ensemble’s only recording, Love In Exile (Accurate Records) featuring the great pianist Joseph Bonner.
 She continued to work with Washington as part of the 12-member Harlem Arts Ensemble (UJam, Cadence and CIMP Records), touring and recording with the band in the Northeast and Midwest, United States.

 Melanie's published poems/prose appear in Gap-toothed Girlfriends: The Third Act anthology published by Third Act Press, 1984.
-Her creative work also takes visual art forms, including works on canvas, textiles and assemblage.
+Her creative work also involves visual art including sculpture, works on canvas, textiles and assemblage.

 For information and updates please enter your email address below.